 Many employers also realise that an employee with a postgraduate degree has a lot they can teach their colleagues, as well as new ideas for their organisation.
 These may be some of the reasons Master’s students across the working age population earn an additional £7,500 per year compared to graduates, taking home average annual earnings of £39,000 per year, according to 2015 UK Graduate Labour Market Statistics.

 We believe that, as well as enhancing your academic qualifications, university should prepare you for the world of work no matter what level you're studying at.
-As a result, we will encourage you to take as many development opportunities as possible whilst studying at BU to enhance your specific skills and knowledge.
-This focus on employability is one of the reasons why our graduates succeed when they leave us.
+As a result, we will encourage you to take as many development opportunities as possible while studying at BU to enhance your specific skills and knowledge.
+This focus on employability is one of the reasons why our graduates succeed when they leave us and why 91% of our graduates are in work or study six months after graduating (Destinations of Leavers from Higher Education survey, 2016).

 Global Talent Programme